Abhishek4613/JavaScript/2.Fundamentals of JavaScript/A.Fundamentals of JavaScript Part A.md

-## JavaScript Type Conversion and Type Coercion
+## JavaScript Type Coercion and Type Casting

-**Type Conversion**: Type conversion (or typecasting) means transfer of data from one data type to another.
-Implicit conversion happens when the compiler (for compiled languages) or runtime (for interpreted language) automatically converts data types.

-There are two type of type conversion:

-1. **Implicit Conversion**: In certain situations, JavaScript automatically converts one data type to another (to the right type).
-This is known as implicit conversion.
-2. **Explicit Conversion**: We can also convert one data type to another as per your needs using built in methods.
-This is known as explicit conversion.

-**Explict Conversion**

-- Converting Strings to Numbers
-- Converting Numbers to Strings
-- Converting Dates to Numbers
-- Converting Numbers to Dates
-- Converting Booleans to Numbers
-- Converting Numbers to Booleans
-- Converting Booleans to Strings
-- Converting Strigns to Booleans
+**Type Coercion**: Implicit type conversion, also known as type coercion, occurs when the programming language automatically converts one type of data to another type.
+This happens when the data type of one operand in an expression is different from the data type of the other operand.

+**Type Casting**: Explicit type conversion, also known as type casting, occurs when the programmer explicitly converts one type of data to another type.
+This is done using a type cast operator, such as Number(), String(), Boolean() etc.

 ## JavaScript Operators